djsong15/rock-paper-scissors/README.md

 Recreation of the game "rock paper scissors" using JavaScript.
+Played on the console.

 This is my first JavaScript program built from scratch.